 We have determined that packages lead to unnecessary stress for our camp parents and campers.
 Some camp parents have, in the past, felt obligated to send their child one (or more) packages, so that their child does not feel left out or be the only one who does not receive a package.
 Other parents have opted to send large packages with items for every child in the cabin.
 In both cases, the items received in packages have created large volumes of trash, have often ended up un-opened and un-used (since our camp schedule is busy), and have made it difficult for our campers when packing to return home (because of limited room in their luggage).
 Packages have also often led to hurt feelings for campers who don’t receive them.

-Because of our setting (in the heart of a National Forest), we do not allow food, candy, or gum in our cabins or out in camp.
+Because of our setting (in the heart of the Sierra National Forest), we do not allow food, candy, or gum in our cabins or out in camp.
 “Grandma’s Cookies” have never been allowed at GAC.
 In the past, many parents utilized professional package companies who sent expensive, pre-packaged games and other items.
-As mentioned above, one of the main outcomes of these packages were mountains of cardboard and other trash.
+As mentioned above, one of the main outcomes of these packages was a mountain of cardboard and other trash.
 Campers are busy at camp and don’t need additional games or items.